-Moose facts are plentiful and many articles have been written about moose, unfortunately this is not the case about moose.
+Moose facts are plentiful and many articles have been written about deer, unfortunately this is not the case about moose.
 The number of publications about other members of the deer family far outweigh those of moose.
 We hope to provide some of the facts about moose on this website.

 Moose are easily recognized by their palmate antlers, while other members of the deer family have twig like antlers.